-- Observers are states and provinces interested in learning more about the GCF Task Force by participating in GCF Task Force activities.
+- 1. Observers are states and provinces interested in learning more about the GCF Task Force by participating in GCF Task Force activities.
 Being an observer is the first step to becoming a GCF Task Force member.
-Jurisdictions must be an observer for one year prior to seeking full membership. - 2.
+Jurisdictions must be an observer for at least one year, or the time period between Annual Meetings, whichever is shorter, prior to seeking full membership. - 2.
 A jurisdiction seeking official GCF Task Force observer status must submit a Letter of Interest in Observer Status to the GCF Task Force Secretariat and GCF Task Force Chair from a high-ranking official in the state/province, which introduces the jurisdiction to the GCF Task Force, requests observer status, describes its interest in the GCF Task Force, low emissions rural development, and REDD+ and designates a representative for purposes of GCF Task Force communication.
+This letter must be received at least thirty calendar days prior to the date of the closed business session of the GCF Task Force Annual Meeting. - 3.
+In the Letter of Interest in Observer Status, the jurisdiction must demonstrate that it: - a.
+Supports the commitments of the GCF Task Force.
+These include the Guiding Principles for Collaboration and Partnership between Subnational Governments, Indigenous Peoples and Local Communities, the Rio Branco Declaration, the Manaus Action Plan, and the GCF Task Force Gender Policy: Women for Forests and Climate; - b.
+Contains forests of strategic importance to the country and demonstrated national policy or planning instruments to protect those forests; - c.
+For tropical forest states/provinces, has a minimum of 2% of the country's forest coverage.
+Exceptions to this percentage may be considered for jurisdictions with contiguous forest cover with existing GCF Task Force members; - d.
+Demonstrates high-level leadership and commitment to the forest and climate agenda.
+The jurisdiction must demonstrate this leadership has resulted in developing a policy or plan to reduce tropical deforestation, including a strategy for funding implementation; - e.
+Demonstrates a commitment to engage Indigenous peoples, local communities, and the private sector in its efforts to reduce deforestation;

-This letter must be received at least one month prior to the first day of the GCF Task Force Annual Meeting. - 3.
-To be eligible for Observer Status, applicants must attend the GCF Task Force Annual Meeting. - 4.
-Observer status must be approved by consensus vote by the current GCF Task Force members at the Annual Meeting. - 5.
-Observers are encouraged to participate in GCF Task Force activities, including all sessions of the GCF Task Force Annual Meeting except for closed sessions designated for member states and provinces only. - 6.
-As a general matter, there is no funding to support observer attendance at GCF Task Force meetings. - 7.
+- f.
+Additional criteria may be developed at the national level in a process led by the GCF Task Force Coordinators and Secretariat. - 4.
+To be eligible for observer status, applicants must attend the GCF Task Force Annual Meeting. - 5.
+Votes on new observers must take place at the GCF Task Force Annual Meeting, except under special circumstances.
+A representative from the jurisdiction seeking observer status will have the opportunity to present their candidacy at the Annual Meeting at which the vote will take place.
+Except when otherwise not possible, the Governor of the jurisdiction seeking observer status must present their candidacy in person; otherwise, a high-level representative of the Governor must make the presentation. - 6.
+Observer status must be approved by consensus vote by the current GCF Task Force members at the Annual Meeting. - 7.
+Observers are encouraged to participate in GCF Task Force activities, including all sessions of the GCF Task Force Annual Meeting except for closed sessions designated for member states and provinces only. - 8.
+As a general matter, there is no funding to support observer attendance at GCF Task Force meetings. - 9.
 Observers with interest in becoming a member shall follow the new member process described below.
 Observers may also choose to remain as observers.